Diabetes and Parkinson's

 Prevalence in people with PD

 Due to the increased risk of developing PD among people with diabetes, it is no surprise that the prevalence of diabetes is higher among people with PD than in non-PD people.
-It is estimated that between 8-30% of people with PD have diabetes.
+It is estimated that between 8-30 percent of people with PD have diabetes.

 Reducing your risk